A tense baby will catch your attention in an instant. If they are tense something must be wrong!

 This condition is most often thought of as an epilepsy or even a seizure.

 This is of great relevance given the fact that this is a genetic disorder.

-Examine the Signs and Symptoms
+Examine The Symptoms

 - Electromyography (EMG) – This will record the electrical impulses that are being produced by the muscles.

 - Electroencephalography (EEG) – This will record brain activity and the impulses that it emits.

 - Molecular Genetic Testing – Genetic testing that will look for specific mutations on GLRA1 and SLC6A5 gene sequence.

 Your doctor may prescribe a combination of anti-anxiety drug and anti-spasmodic drugs.